 Sonoma Clean Power's sponsored legislation, AB 1359 (Papan), is moving smoothly through the committee process in the Senate.
-It will go back to the Assembly for committee and floor votes before final passage toward the end of August.
+It will be heard in the Senate Appropriations Committee in early August, be voted on by the full Senate, and then head back to the Assembly for committee and floor votes before final passage toward the end of August.